Assyro AI

 • Anniversary of product approval for lifecycle alignment

-• Rolling 12-month window updated quarterly for more timely trending
+• Rolling 12-month window updated on a defined schedule for more timely trending

 Step 2: Establish Data Collection Systems

-Effective PQRs require automated data aggregation from multiple quality systems:
+Effective PQRs benefit from controlled data aggregation from multiple quality systems:

 Pro Tip